 IV.A.4.
 Evidence of Meeting the Standard

 SAC follows established district Board Policy and Administrative regulation that outlines the responsibility of faculty for recommendations regarding curriculum and student learning programs and services.
-Academic curriculum is the core of every single course and programSanta Ana College (SAC) galvanizes a group of faculty, academic administrators, and the Academic Senate to make recommendations and share responsibilities regarding curriculum and student learning programs.
+Santa Ana College (SAC) galvanizes a group of faculty, academic administrators, and the Academic Senate to make recommendations and share responsibilities regarding curriculum and student learning programs.
 Per BP 2510 (Participation in Local Decision Making) which delineates the role of the Academic Senate in decision making, BP/AR 4020 (Program Curriculum and Course Development) and BP/AR 4022 (Course Approval) in conjunction SAC’s curriculum and instruction handbook (handbook link) drive Curriculum practices.
 SAC follows a well-defined structure for all groups involved in the process to analyze, review, update, and approve course curriculum items, as well as degrees, certificates, and academic programs.
 Every academic division has at least one curriculum committee with faculty representatives from every department within that division and an academic dean.
 For example, the minutes of the Humanities Curriculum Committee for April 15, 2020 illustrate the courses, SLOs, distance education addenda, and degrees that the committee collectively reviewed and approved (IVA-1).
 The committee then sends their recommendations to the college-wide Curriculum and Instruction Council (CIC) for review and approval, which then codifies them in a more formal manner.
 The Academic Senate President appoints a faculty member as the chair of the CIC.
 Membership of SAC’s CIC includes faculty representatives from each academic division on campus, as represented on the Academic Senate, an academic dean, the Vice President of Academic Affairs, an At Large representative, and a student.
 For reference purposes, the CIC maintains an updated repository of agendas and minutes on the SAC website.
 It also posts reference documents to support all representatives on the work they undertake, such as the SAC Curriculum and Instruction Handbook (IVA-2).
 In addition, the Chair of the CIC reports regularly to the Academic Senate at their scheduled meetings.

 SAC periodically evaluates its committees, policies, and procedures to maximize their effectiveness, especially when it relates to student programs and services.
 For example, in 2019, SAC recognized that the former Teaching and Learning Committee (TLC) covered too many tasks.
 Consequently, SAC reinstituted the Institutional Effectiveness and Assessment Committee, and it took over some of the processes usually covered by the TLC by creating two new independent committees with a more focused view and membership: The Program Review Committee, and the Outcomes Assessment Committee.
 The Program Review Committee serves as the oversight body for academic program review.
 It includes faculty and administrative representatives from both academic affairs and student services.
 Every academic department participates in a program assessment process both annually and on a four-year cycle.
 The process includes a review of the programs and services offered to students, degrees, certificates, as well as assessment of student learning outcomes (SLOs) for courses and programs (PLOs).
 All departments post their SLOs on their department website.
 Every four years, academic departments and student services areas report the results of the quadrennial review to the Program Review Committee.
 For example, the minutes from the February 24, 2020 meeting lists all the departments scheduled to present their results in Spring 2020 and Fall 2020 (IVA-3).
 The Program Review Committee posts all its meeting agendas and minutes on its website.